Japan

 • Signed and dated on the back

 Mount Fuji stands alone.
 Rising 12,389 feet from the coastal plains southwest of Tokyo, its near-perfect symmetrical cone has defined the Japanese landscape, literally and culturally, for centuries.
-It is the country’s highest peak, its most climbed mountain, and arguably the most recognizable volcano on Earth.
+It is the country’s highest peak, climbed by hundreds of thousands of people each summer, and arguably the most recognizable volcano on Earth.

-This map reveals what makes Fuji’s form so striking in topographic terms: the remarkably even spacing of contour lines radiating from the summit crater, interrupted only by the deep erosion gullies called “osawa” that score the western face.
+This map reveals what makes Fuji’s form so striking in topographic terms: the remarkably even spacing of contour lines radiating from the summit crater, interrupted only by the Osawa Kuzure, the huge erosion gully that scars the western face.
 The symmetry is real, but imperfect.
 The imperfections are where the mountain’s geological story lives.

 Location